 The surgeon will place the incisions in the natural creases of the upper eyelids.
 Subsequently, they will remove loose skin through these incisions to address droopiness in the upper eyelids and any concerns regarding partial vision obstructions.
 Furthermore, the surgeon may reposition the underlying muscles through the incisions if they are weak or drooping.

 After removing the excess skin, the surgeon will lift and reattach the remaining skin to develop smoother and more youthful looking upper lids.
 They will then close the incisions with fine stitches.

 In case a patient does not need skin tightening but only the removal of fat deposits around the eyelids, the surgeon may recommend a transconjunctival blepharoplasty.
 This procedure is relatively less invasive and suitable for patients who do not have significant puffiness under the eyes.

 After the anesthesia, the surgeon will place a few small incisions within the lower lids.
 They will remove the excess fat deposits through the incisions to improve the appearance of the lower lids.
 Muscle tightening and skin excision are not involved in this surgical procedure.

 After the blepharoplasty is complete, the patient can typically return home on the day of the procedure itself.
 The procedure involves a downtime of around one week following, after which they can resume their routine activities or return to their workplace.
 To address the swelling in the initial two or three days, ice therapy can be used.

 The surgeon may prescribe mild pain drugs and a topical cream for relief from the initial discomfort.
 The patient should avoid sun exposure in the treated areas for the initial several weeks.

-Experienced cosmetic surgeon Dr. Roger Tsai receives patients from West Hollywood, Beverly Hills, Los Angeles, CA, and nearby areas for eyelid surgery.
+Experienced cosmetic surgeon Roger Tsai, MD receives patients from West Hollywood, Beverly Hills, Los Angeles, CA, and nearby areas for eyelid surgery.